samtron1412/docs/software/sublime.md

 # Search and Replace

+- Sublime Text uses the Perl Compatible Regular Expressions (PCRE) engine from the Boost library to power regular expressions in search panels.
+[Boost library documentation for regular expressions] [boost-regex-doc]
+- In search and replace box also supports special symbols called `format strings` that look similar to regular expressions.
+[Boost library documentation for format strings][boost-format-strings-doc]

 # File Navigation and File Management
 ## Goto Anything
 Use Goto Anything to quickly navigate between files, even in the